Matoseb/GraphQLFieldtypeCombo/Readme.md

 GraphQLFieldtypeCombo
 =========================
+Partial support!
 Not tested completely!
 Feel free to contribute

 This module adds GraphQL support for [FieldtypeCombo](https://processwire.com/store/pro-fields/combo/).
 It is only intended for use with [ProcessGraphQL](https://github.com/dadish/ProcessGraphQL#processgraphql) module.